Lessons from pendulums: A design comparison of three lab activities: Three Versions of the Pendulum Labs

-In the third session, lab groups present and discuss their conclusions.
-The whole class discussion is termed a “meaning-making session,” where the whole class attempts to come to a consensus regarding the experimental question.
-The instruction sheet for this session includes a translated quote from the 11th century Arabic/Persian scientist al-Hasan ibn al-Haytham, describing how seekers of truth should only submit to argument and demonstration and “make himself an enemy of all that he reads.”
-The instruction sheet explicitly says that the values of reasoning and empirical evidence, as opposed to deference to authority, are the core values of this course.
+In the third session, lab groups present and discuss their conclusions.\footnote{In 2026, as we prepare this manuscript, the lab team decided to keep the pendulum lab to two sessions.} This discussion is termed a “meaning-making session,” where the whole class attempts to come to a consensus regarding the experimental question.
+The instruction sheet for this session includes a translated quote from the 11th century Arab scientist and mathematician al-Hasan ibn al-Haytham, describing how seekers of truth should only submit to argument and demonstration and “make himself an enemy of all that he reads” \cite{Sabra_ibn}.
+The instruction sheet explicitly says that the values of reasoning and empirical evidence, as opposed to deference to authority, are core to the course.
 In addition to presenting their work to their peers, students discuss and reflect on this quote in light of their work in the first two weeks.

-Throughout the three-week activity, the instructional team emphasizes that they do not grade for the correctness of students' outcome but for the quality of their engagement in conducting their investigation (including their professionalism) When the labs are complete, with comments and scores ready for students, Hammer brings up the topic in lecture, first to affirm the independence with respect to mass (and to discuss how that coheres with Newtonian theory), and second to consider the variation with amplitude.
+Throughout the three-week activity, the instructional team emphasizes that they do not grade for the correctness of students' results but for the quality of their engagement in conducting their investigation.
+When the labs are complete, with comments and scores ready for students, the instructor brings up the topic in the main course lecture, first to affirm the independence with respect to mass (and to discuss how that coheres with Newtonian theory), and second to consider the variation with amplitude.
 Almost always, students’ data provides the basis for claiming there is a dependence, and that sparks a discussion about the role of authority in science.